MCai416/Linear-Regressions/README.md

-# Ridge-Regression
+# Ridge Regression

+OLS and Ridge Regression based on Hoerl and Kennard (1970) and Hoerl, Kennard, Baldwin (1975).

-please install the preliminary library required.
+{lease install the preliminary library required.
 I used anaconda 3 - spyder 3 as IDE.

-copy the file to your directory and then type import Ridge
+copy the file to your directory and then type: import Ridge

-OLS and Ridge Regression based on Hoerl and Kennard (1970) and Hoerl, Kennard, Baldwin (1975).

 First create an OLS or Ridge Type object, then use object.reg() for output on your console.